insilichem/tangram/docs/install.rst

     chmod +x chimera-*.bin && ./chimera-*.bin

-2 - Download the latest installer from the `releases page <https://github.com/insilichem/plume/releases>`_ (Linux and MacOS only) and run it with:
+2 - Download the latest installer from the `releases page <https://github.com/insilichem/tangram/releases>`_ (Linux and MacOS only) and run it with:

 ::

-    bash plume-*.sh
+    bash tangram-*.sh

 .. _update: